 We had a lot of fun during the first half.
 A beautiful goal from Mason Greenwood started the scoring.

 That lead was desperately needed by Man United.
 Their lead didn’t last long on the scoreboard, however.
 Youri Tielemans also scored a beautiful goal to tie things up after a little longer than 10 minutes.
 The score was 1-1 at the half-time break.

 Too little, too late

 There appeared to be much less entertainment in the second half for a long time.
 The 2-1 Leicester goal came from Turkish defender Caglar Soyoncu in the 78th minute.
 That was the beginning of the end.

 Man United equalized four minutes after the 2-1.
 After returning from an injury, Marcus Rashford received a great ball from Victor Lindelof and netted an ice-cold goal.
 Minutes after Rashford scored, Jamie Vardy scored the 3-2 winner for Leicester City.

-Patson Daka scored the final goal for Manchester United with ten minutes to go in the match.
-Zambia striker, one of Leicester City’s big summer transfers, has now scored four goals in four games for the club.
+Patson Daka scored the final goal for Leicester City with ten minutes to go in the match.
+The Zambia striker, one of Leicester City’s big summer transfers, has now scored four goals in four games for the club.